Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Emollients: Shea butter, jojoba oil, squalane

-- Occlusives: beeswax, candelilla wax (in natural cosmetics)
+- Occlusives: Beeswax, Candelilla wax (for natural cosmetics)

-Moisture measurements show that with regular use of high-quality ointments, skin moisture levels increase by 40-60% within four weeks.
-An organic face cream with jojoba oil, argan oil, and shea butter has proven particularly effective in this regard.
-It provides intensive moisture and is suitable for dry and sensitive skin.
+Moisture measurements show that skin moisture content increases by 40-60% within four weeks with regular application of high-quality ointments.
+A bio face cream with jojoba oil, argan oil & shea butter, which provides intensive moisture and is suitable for dry and sensitive skin, has proven particularly effective.

-Chronic inflammation is the core problem in atopic dermatitis.
-Experts are increasingly turning to natural, anti-inflammatory agents that do not have the side effects of synthetic corticosteroids:
+Chronic inflammation is the core problem in neurodermatitis.
+Experts are increasingly relying on natural, anti-inflammatory active ingredients that avoid the side effects of synthetic corticosteroids:

-Important note: The effectiveness of an atopic dermatitis ointment depends not only on the individual active ingredients, but also on their synergistic combination and the quality of the base.
+Important note: The effectiveness of a neurodermatitis ointment depends not only on the individual active ingredients, but on their synergistic combination and the quality of the base.
 At H4H Naturals, we dermatologically test every formulation on sensitive skin.

-The effectiveness of an atopic dermatitis ointment depends on its ingredients.
-Our formulation research at H4H Naturals has identified the most important active ingredient categories that can help treat atopic dermatitis naturally .
+The effectiveness of a neurodermatitis ointment stands and falls with its ingredients.
+Our formulation research at H4H Naturals has identified the most important active ingredient categories that can help to naturally treat neurodermatitis.

-Natural moisturizing factors (NMF) are reduced by up to 40% in atopic dermatitis patients.
-These substances are therefore essential for any effective atopic dermatitis care :
+Natural Moisturizing Factors (NMF) are reduced by up to 40% in neurodermatitis patients.
+These substances are therefore indispensable for any effective neurodermatitis care:

-- Urea (urea): Binds water in the stratum corneum, has a keratolytic effect on scaling
+- Urea: Binds water in the stratum corneum, has a keratolytic effect on scaling

 - Glycerin: Attracts moisture from the environment, stabilizes the skin barrier